-For a more detailed account of object linkage structures in DyKnow, see [8].
+For a more detailed account of object linkage structures in DyKnow, see [7].

-G. Implementation
+2.7 Implementation

-All of the concepts described above are implemented in C++ using the TAO/ACE [9] CORBA implementation.
+All of the concepts described above are implemented in C++ using the TAO/ACE [8] CORBA implementation.
 The DyKnow implementation provides two services.
-The Domain and Object Manager (DOM) and the Dynamic Object Repository (DOR).
-The DOM is a location that manages object identifiers, domains, classes and objects.
-The DOR manages fluent approximations, states and events.
+The domain and object manager (DOM) and the dynamic object repository (DOR).
+The DOM manages object identifiers, domains, classes and objects.
+The DOR manages features, fluent approximations, states and events.
+To evaluate LTL formulas we use our own implementation of the progression algorithm presented in [9].
+Complex dynamic scenarios involving single or multiple entities are recognized online using the C.R.S. chronicle recognition system from France Telecom which is based on the IxTeT chronicle recognition system [10].